Active investment management’s weekly magazine for fee-based advisors

 Mr. Curry believes this method of engaging prospective clients with thought-provoking questions allows him to begin to assess their overall financial needs and suitability for his practice and allows them to see how he might be able to address their financial concerns.
 He says, “If they answer ‘yes’ to one or more of these questions, we invite them to set up a no-obligation meeting to get to know each other”—and become further engaged in the process of a “transformative conversation.”

-Anthony DeRose is an associate financial planner and partner at DeRose Financial Planning Group (FPG), located in Chicago, Illinois.
+Anthony DeRose is a partner at DeRose Financial Planning Group (FPG), located in Chicago, Illinois.
 DeRose FPG has been serving the community for three generations.
 Mr. DeRose’s mother, Karen DeRose, serves as the firm’s managing partner.
 He joined the firm in 2012.

 Mr. DeRose says, “Like many firms, the vast majority of our new prospect leads come from referrals.
 While these prospects may value the opinion of those who referred them, most will do some due diligence before contacting our firm.
 At the very least, they will take a look at our website to learn more about our team and what services we offer.